joomla/coding-standards/manual/inline-comments.md

 Code that is included specifically to assure compatibility with other software (for example specific browsers or a specific version of the CMS or for backward compatibility reasons) should be clearly marked as such.
 If there is the intention to remove specific code at a future point, state that but do not use a deprecation tag or specify a release (this can be hard to predict).

-Check spelling and grammar on all comments (see below).
+Check spelling and grammar on all comments (see below and [https://developer.joomla.org/en-gb-user-interface-text-guidelines.html]).

 Only end a line with a period if it is a full sentence.